 A month has gone by since the last earnings report for Community Health Systems (CYH).
-Shares have added about 3.9% in that time frame, outperforming the S&P 500.
+Shares have lost about 18.9% in that time frame, underperforming the S&P 500.

-Will the recent positive trend continue leading up to its next earnings release, or is Community Health Systems due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent negative trend continue leading up to its next earnings release, or is Community Health Systems due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 Quarterly Operational Update

-In the first quarter, net operating revenues were $3 billion, which missed the Zacks Consensus Estimate by 4.8%.
-Further, the top line plunged 10.4% year over year due to reduction in admissions.
-The company also witnessed lesser number of patient visits due to the onset of COVID-19 pandemic in the latter half of March.
+In the third quarter, net operating revenues were $3.2 billion, surpassing the Zacks Consensus Estimate by 2.9%.
+However, the top line declined 5.9% year over year due to reduced admissions.

-The first quarter witnessed a decrease of 13.3% and 12.8% in admissions and adjusted admissions, respectively, compared with year-ago figures.
+The third quarter witnessed a 9.2% decrease in admissions and an 8.4% fall in adjusted admissions from the respective year-ago figures.

-Total operating costs and expenses of $2.9 billion were down 8.5% year over year owing to lower salaries and benefits, government and other legal settlements and related costs, supplies, depreciation and amortization, and other operating expenses.
+Total operating costs and expenses were $3 billion, down 9.3% year over year owing to lower salaries and benefits plus minimal supplies as well as operating expenses.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended downward during the past month.
-The consensus estimate has shifted -75.85% due to these changes.
+It turns out, estimates revision have trended downward during the past month.
+The consensus estimate has shifted -90.68% due to these changes.

-Currently, Community Health Systems has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Community Health Systems has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.